kapv89/yjs-scalable-ws-backend/readme.md

 ### `main`-branch

 # About
 Example of horizontally scalable websocket backend for [y-js](https://github.com/yjs/yjs) to be used with [y-websocket](https://github.com/yjs/y-websocket) provider with persitence to postgresql using [knex](http://knexjs.org/).
+Uses redis-pubsub for horizontal scaling and uses redis-queues to provide eventual-consistency and better behaviour when users join a document being edited by other users.

 # Usage
 1. `npm ci`